Knitting Needle Sizes and Conversion Chart

 Check the pattern: Start by referring to the knitting pattern—if you’re using one.
 Most patterns will provide a recommended needle size or a gauge to achieve.
 Follow the pattern’s guidance as a starting point.

 Make a gauge swatch: Knit a gauge swatch using the chosen needle size.
 This involves knitting a small sample measuring at least 4×4 inches (10×10 cm) to determine the number of stitches and rows per inch.
+Check the detailed instructions for knitting a gauge swatch here.
 If your stitch and row counts match the pattern’s gauge, congratulations!
 You’re using the correct needle size.
 If not, adjust the needle size accordingly.

 • Too many stitches/rows per inch: Your gauge is too tight.
 Switch to larger needles to create looser stitches.